Children are often confused when they try to correlate the notes on the page to the keys below.

 When kids read music, they look from the page to the keys.
 The drawing shows the elements with which a child is expected to start reading music: five horizontal lines, and a piano keyboard below.
 Nothing else, no other tools.

 This is what kids first see in conventional piano lessons.

-Then, when given a reference point, as in the drawing below, children relax and start developing visual habits and confidence in the basics of reading music.
+Given a reference point, as in the drawing, children relax and start developing visual habits and confidence in the basics of reading music.

 Here you’ll see a piano keyboard with the colored stickers applied as in our book I CAN READ MUSIC.

 Above that you’ll see a “musical staff,” which is the group of five horizontal lines.

 Each black arrow in the diagram above points down to a white piano key with a blue sticker, except for the black arrow on the far left, which points to “Middle C,” which is the white key with the red sticker.

 The blue stickers define the location of the five lines of the musical staff (the five lines are the “musical staff”) and the red sticker defines the location of Middle C.

 The stickers reduce uncertainty about note reading to a minimum.
 The note you’re looking for is either on a line or a space, a simple question the child quickly surmounts.

 With the stickers in place, kids will fumble much less at reading music, and you can get more done than just finding notes on the page, like playing music and exploring the piano.